goterpsgo/pythonawsreader/README.md

 # pythonawsreader
-Demo SPA to read AWS resource data
+Demo SPA to read AWS resource data.
+Resource data is collected from AWS API and saved in database.

 Run pip to ensure all dependencies are met and are up to date:
 `pip install -r requirements.txt`